Also known as: Idiopathic intracranial hypertension and Benign intracranial hypertension

 - Lumbar puncture (spinal tap)

-- Shunting procedures to relieve pressure due to spinal fluid retention
+- Shunting procedures to relieve pressure from spinal fluid buildup

 - Surgery to relieve pressure on the optic nerve